Attorney misconduct: Codification of rules and enforcement

 The American Bar Association (ABA) has established model rules of professional conduct expected of attorneys, which most states in the U.S. have incorporated as part of their state laws.
 Each state issues its own set of rules governing the ethical rules and the related enforcement of those rules, generally through their state bar associations.
 As the state bar organizations and their enforcement mechanisms are composed of lawyers who set the rules, the regulation of attorney ethics is self regulated and self policed.
 Some academic researchers and industry pundits have asserted that attorney discipline in the U.S. is ineffective, and favors lawyers and law firms.

 Individual lawyers or their firms may be cited for misconduct by a judge in the originating proceedings or by a corresponding state bar.

 No solicitation rule

-In many circumstances it is considered unethical for attorneys to seek out clients for lawsuits.
+Ethical rules place limits on how attorneys can advertise for, and solicit, potential clients.
 Direct mail contact after an airline crash is permitted after the 45 days have passed.
 Since Bates v.
 State Bar of Arizona, lawyers have been permitted to advertise for clients as long as the ads are not false or misleading.
 Prior to the decision in 1977, acceptable advertising was limited to professional journals.

 In Ohralik v.
-Ohio State Bar Assn., the U.S. Supreme Court upheld rules against lawyers directly making unsolicited contact with potential clients.
-There is an exception to this rule if the clients already have an earlier professional or personal relationship with the attorney.
-Another exception to the rule is that lawyers are allowed to solicit clients for litigation related to political causes instead of seeking money.
+Ohio State Bar Assn., the U.S. Supreme Court upheld rules prohibiting lawyers from making unsolicited in-person or telephone contact with potential clients.
+Contacting clients by means of written solicitations is permissible, although some states require attorneys to include a notice to potential clients that the written solicitation is an advertisement.
+In general, lawyers can communicate in person or by telephone with potential clients with whom they already have a professional or personal relationship.
+Lawyers are allowed to solicit clients for litigation related to political causes instead of seeking money.